waterford (wô'tēr-fērd) n.

 A short, affirming, verse of four usually iambic lines with the rhyme scheme abba, in which the first and fourth lines are of eight syllables, and the second and third lines are of four.
-A waterford can be biographic (about a person, or group of people), geographic (about a place), or ekphrastic (about an artwork or art form). [est. 2024, named after Co.
+A waterford can be biographic (about a person, or group of people), geographic (about a place), ekphrastic (about an artwork or art form), or philosphic (an optimistic aphorism). [est. 2024, named after Co.
 Waterford in south-east Ireland, founded by Kevin MacAlan]

 Archive